Experiencing Interruptions?

 Pub House

-Reeling from a recent separation, a newly single mother and her young son move into a house adjoined to a pub and become the fixation of their invasive new landlord.
+A newly single mother and her young son move into a house attached to a pub, becoming the fixation of their invasive new landlord.

 • Peter Young